 Many of Twiggs paintings contain various symbols and themes, including flags, railroad crossings, and shadowy figures.
 The Confederate flag is a subject some consider odd for an African American artist to paint.
 However, Twiggs sees this as a part of his history and something that should be acknowledged.
 In a statement about these paintings, he notes that "the Confederate Flag is an icon that Whites in the South love to remember, and most Blacks would like to forget; yet, within the dichotomy of these two views is the passion within us all to remember the past and to hold on to some special moment of triumph.”
 In addition to paintings of flags, Twiggs also uses images of railroad crossings.
 He feels that we all have something to “cross over” and likes to use his paintings as a means of self-discovery.

-The first visual artist to receive the Elizabeth O’Neill Verner Award, Dr. Twiggs has had over seventy one-man shows and his work has received international recognition, with exhibitions held at the Studio Museum in Harlem, the American Crafts Museum, and in US Embassies in Rome, Dakar, and Togoland, among others.
+The first visual artist to receive the Elizabeth O’Neill Verner Award, Dr. Twiggs was presented with that same recognition in the category of lifetime achievement in 2017, and was also accorded the Order of the Palmetto, South Carolina's highest civilian honor.
+He has had over seventy one-man shows, and his work has received international recognition, with exhibitions held at the Studio Museum in Harlem, the American Crafts Museum, and in US Embassies in Rome, Dakar, and Togoland, among others.
 His work has been widely published in art textbooks and featured in several television documentaries.
-Twiggs lives and works in Orangeburg, where he serves as Distinguished Artist in Residence at Claflin University.